-"The student may experience disability-related absences and is eligible for appropriate accommodations related to class attendance.
+"Due to this student's disability, they may experience disability-related absences and may be eligible for reasonable attendance accommodations.
 Attendance accommodations are determined on a course-by-course basis.
-Prior to determining the appropriate accommodations, the student and instructor should meet to determine how many disability-related absences are reasonable without compromising the integrity of the course.
-Reasonable attendance accommodations may include, but are not limited to, allowance for disability-related absences, extended time to complete coursework and/or assessments, or media-assisted attendance and/or participation.
-Once determined, the student and instructor will complete an Attendance Accommodation Agreement form.
+Prior to determining the appropriate accommodations, the student and instructor should determine how many disability-related absences are reasonable without compromising the integrity of the course.
+Reasonable attendance accommodations may include, but are not limited to, allowance for disability-related absences, extended time to complete coursework, or media-assisted attendance and/or participation.
+Once the appropriate accommodations are determined, the student and instructor will complete an Attendance Accommodation Agreement form.
 It is the student's responsibility to inform the instructor of a disability-related absence in a timely manner (in advance whenever possible).
-Attendance accommodations must be agreed upon in advance and are not retroactive to disability-related absences.
-The student's service provider in ODS can help facilitate the process of determining the appropriate level of accommodation."
+Attendance accommodations will not be permitted if they fundamentally alter essential course components.
+Attendance accommodations must be agreed upon in advance, and are not retroactive to disability-related absences.
+If the student and/or instructor require additional consultation, please contact student's case manager at the Office of Disability Services."